mdn/content/files/en-us/web/http/headers/if-unmodified-since/index.md

 {{HTTPSidebar}}

-The HyperText Transfer Protocol (HTTP) **`If-Unmodified-Since`** request header makes the request conditional: the server will either send the requested resource or accept it in the case of a {{HTTPMethod("POST")}} or another non-{{Glossary("Safe/HTTP", "safe")}} method only if the resource has not been modified after the given date.
-If the resource has been modified after the given date, the response will be a {{HTTPStatus("412 Precondition Failed")}} error.
+The HyperText Transfer Protocol (HTTP) **`If-Unmodified-Since`** request header makes the request for the resource conditional: the server will send the requested resource or accept it in the case of a {{HTTPMethod("POST")}} or another non-{{Glossary("Safe/HTTP", "safe")}} method only if the resource has not been modified after the date specified by this HTTP header.
+If the resource has been modified after the specified date, the response will be a {{HTTPStatus("412 Precondition Failed")}} error.

-The following are common situations for using the **`If-Unmodified-Since`** HTTP header:
+The **`If-Unmodified-Since`** HTTP header is commonly used in the following situations:

 - In conjunction with non-{{Glossary("Safe/HTTP", "safe")}} methods, like {{HTTPMethod("POST")}},
   this header can be used to implement an [optimistic